rust-lang/book/src/ch16-01-threads.md

 {{#include ../listings/ch16-fearless-concurrency/output-only-01-move-drop/output.txt}}
 ```

 Rust’s ownership rules have saved us again!
-We got an error from the code in
+Earlier, we got an error from the code in
 Listing 16-5 because Rust was being conservative and only borrowing `v` for the
 thread, which meant the main thread could theoretically invalidate the spawned
 thread’s reference.
 By telling Rust to move ownership of `v` to the spawned